vduseev/vduseev.github.io/_posts/2018-02-05-ruby-environment.md

 It bundles greatly with {{bundler}}.
 In fact, `bundler` takes care of *gem* management completely.
 Each installation of *Ruby* gets its own installation of bundler.
 Installation can be configured so that it reuses gems for projects that utilize same Ruby version.
 Otherwise, gemsets are installed on per-project basis.

-`rbenv` works by introducing a a directory full of small executables called `shims` into your path.
+`rbenv` works by introducing a directory full of small executables called `shims` into your path.
 The path to this directory looks like this: `/Users/vduseev/.rbenv/shims`.
 Each *shim* is a tiny Bash script that has the exact same name as any Ruby interpreter based tool in your system.

 For example, before calling the actual `Jekyll` executable, a shim will check the `.ruby-version` files and `RBENV_VERSION` environmental variable as well as global `~/.rbenv/version` file if other options did not work. *Shim* will then pull out a correct version of Jekyll according to your specified Ruby version.
 To be able to do that, the directory with shims is placed first in the `$PATH`.
 This way any call to `Jekyll` in our case will be at first directed to a *shim*.